 - Things that you cannot control – Race, ethnicity, religion, etc.

 - Unique academic interest ( any unique course that is offered in school that others are not participating in)

-- Unusual extracurricular activity – like starting your own non-profit organization
+- Unusual extracurricular activity – like starting your non-profit organization

 - Uncommon achievements – publishing work of your own if you are a writer

-As we have mentioned before, you should pick one or two activity/activities and excel in that. (application persona)
+As we have mentioned before, you should pick one or two activity/activities and excel in them. (application persona)

 What does Diversity and Focus combined look like on your application?

 - Conducting experiments at home and being curious in general